GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

 [sdk]: https://cloud.google.com/sdk/
 [native_mode]: https://cloud.google.com/firestore/docs/firestore-or-datastore

-This guide uses `cloud-functions-firestore` as the project_id, as well as the firestore collection.
+This guide uses `cloud-functions-firestore` as the project ID, as well as the firestore collection.

 ## Preparing the Cloud Function